CopurOnur/ADM-HW2-GROUP-26/README.md

  	5. [RQ5]: Does being a tall player mean winning more air duels?

   6. [RQ6]: Experience and Winning in the Premier League.Is there a relation?

  Core Research Questions
  	1. [CRQ1]: What are the time slots of the match with more goals?

+  The CRQ1 showed an output problem when we merged all the exercise together.
+The real output should be:
+  ['R. Lukaku','H. Kane','R. Sterling','Gabriel Jesus','J. Vardy','Roberto Firmino','Mohamed Salah','\\u00c1lvaro Morata',
+  'M. Arnautovi\\u0107','A. Lacazette','W. Zaha','R. Mahrez']

  	2. [CRQ2]: Visualize movements and passes on the pitch!